-This year, we will hold our Meeting in a virtual only format, which will be conducted via live audio webcast.
+This year, we will hold our Meeting in a hybrid format, with a virtual option, which will be conducted via live audio webcast an in-person option at the Corporation's office in St. John's, Newfoundland.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.

-The Meeting will be held on May 24, 2023 at 3:00 p.m.
-(ET) virtually via live audio webcast online at https://virtual-meetings.tsxtrust.com/en/1468/ and the password is altius2023.
+The Meeting will be held on May 22, 2024 at 11:00 am.
+(EDT) virtually via live audio webcast online at https://virtual-meetings.tsxtrust.com/en/1624.
+The meeting ID is 1624, and password altius 2024.
 Registered Shareholders and duly appointed proxyholders will be able to attend, participate and vote at the Meeting.
 Non-registered shareholders ("Non-Registered Holders") who have not duly appointed themselves as proxyholders may attend the Meeting as guests.
 Guests will not be able to vote at the Meeting.
 See "Voting Information" below.